olir/lbt4j/README.md

 ## Download

-Get the **jar** here: [MavenCentral](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22lbt4j%22)
+Get the API **jar** and **javadoc** here: [MavenCentral](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22lbt4j%22)
-*TODO: javadoc and native downloads.*
+*TODO:  native downloads.*

 ## HOWTO

-This projects build the jar.
+This projects builds an Javi API jar to access the D-Bus interfaces of BlueZ.
 It is to be used with the The native library build in [lbt4j-lib] (https://github.com/olir/lbt4j-lib).

-Call your testclient like this:
+Invoke your client implementation like this:

 > java -cp testclasses:lbt4j-0.3.1.jar -Djava.library.path=jni TestClient